LBerts/personal-finance/README.md

-# 💰 Finanças Overview — Obsidian Plugin
+# 💰 Personal Finance — Obsidian Plugin

 Track and visualize your monthly finances directly in Obsidian — summary cards, daily balance chart, monthly evolution, and spending by category, all powered by a simple CSV file.